 Five other runners have pleaded guilty and have handed back their medals.
 They are all considered middle- to back-pack runners.

 An investigation of the athletes was speeded up over the past week after seven-time Comrades finisher, Mark Dowdeswell, a mathematical statistics lecturer at Wits University, was interviewed by online radio station RunTalk SA recently.

 Officials looked at suspicious split times in the past two races and uncovered cheating among runners in the 93-year-old race.
 Some of the allegations stem from complaints from other runners.

 Norrie Williamson, an International Association of Athletics Federation technical official, said the alleged offences ranged from cutting the course short, running with someone else’s number to bringing the sport into disrepute and unsportsmanlike behaviour.

-Sello Mokoena, president of KZN Athletics (KZNA) refused to speak about the disciplinary hearings, saying he did not want to “prejudge” anyone.
+Sello Mokoena, president of KZN Athletics (KZNA) refused to speak to the Daily News about the disciplinary hearings, saying he did not want to “prejudge” anyone.

 Dowdeswell had made the discovery after he compared the data for how many athletes had run negative splits – faster times in the second half of the race – with those who did not.

-From data available on the Comrades website, he calculated the times of all the runners who took part in 2013’s race at the half-way mark and their times from there to the finish, and did a comparison.
+From data available on the Comrades website, he calculated the times of all the runners who took part in last year’s race at the half-way mark and their times from there to the finish, and did a comparison.

 He discovered there were at least 20 athletes who ran suspiciously faster times in the second half after missing timing mats spread across the route.
 Athletes run with an electronic tag.